-Port Charlotte man, 87, succumbs to injuries from Charlotte County crash
+Port Charlotte woman, 87, succumbs to injuries from Charlotte County crash

 PORT CHARLOTTE, Fla.
-One person succumbed to his injuries from a crash involving a dump truck Tuesday on South McCall Road, the Florida Highway Patrol said Monday.
+One person succumbed to injuries from a crash involving a dump truck Tuesday on South McCall Road, the Florida Highway Patrol said Monday.

-Bobby Barnhill, 87, of Port Charlotte, died after sustaining critical injuries when traveled into the path of the dump truck near the intersection of South McCall Road and Davis Boulevard, according to the FHP.
+Bobby Louise Barnhill, 87, of Port Charlotte, died after sustaining critical injuries when she traveled into the path of the dump truck near the intersection of South McCall Road and Davis Boulevard, according to the FHP.

 The two-vehicle wreck involved an SUV and a dump truck, according to a Charlotte County Fire and Emergency Medical Services official.